MicrosoftDocs/sdk-api/sdk-api-src/content/evntrace/nf-evntrace-tracemessage.md

 The caller must ensure that the sum of the sizes of the arguments + 72 does not exceed the size of the event tracing session's buffer.

-#### - SessionHandle [in]

-Handle to the event tracing session that records the event.
-The provider obtains the handle when it calls the <a href="https://msdn.microsoft.com/050d3a01-0087-40f1-af35-b9ceeaf47813">GetTraceLoggerHandle</a> function in its <a href="https://msdn.microsoft.com/e9f70ae6-906f-4e55-bca7-4355f1ca6091">ControlCallback</a> implementation.

 ## -returns